FlorianDinant/quant-journey/README.md

 # Quant Journey 🚀

-A personal journey to master **Quantitative Research & Trading** — building the mindset, math intuition, and coding rigor required by top firms (e.g. Jane Street, Two Sigma, Citadel).
+A personal journey to master **Quantitative Research & Trading** — building the mindset, math intuition, and coding rigor required by top firms.

 ## 🎯 Objectives